-Opening this fall, Deepspot which is currently under construction near Warsaw will be the deepest diving pool in the world.
-With a depth of 45 meters and containing 8,000 cubic meters of water, 27 times as much as in ordinary 25-meter swimming pool, the Deepspot pool will be as deep as a fifteen-story building.
+Opening this fall, Deepspot, which is currently under construction near Warsaw, will be the deepest diving pool in the world.
+With a depth of 45 meters and containing 8,000 cubic meters of water, 27 times as much as in an ordinary 25-meter swimming pool, the Deepspot pool will be as deep as a fifteen-story building.

 “The building of Deepspot combines engineering ingenuity with modern design to marvel onlookers and visitors as well as those in the diving community,” says Michał Braszczyński – Deepspot CEO.
 “Deepspot will be the premier indoor diving center in the world.”

-The temperature of the water will be also slightly higher than in traditional swimming pools deeming wetsuits unnecessary, allowing for long training sessions.
-Perfect for divers of any level, its deep pool basin allows divers to train at different depths and provides the adventurer with their first taste of underwater diving under the watchful eye of instructors and use the latest, safe and comfortable equipment.
+The temperature of the water will also be slightly higher than in traditional swimming pools, deeming wetsuits unnecessary, allowing for long training sessions.
+Perfect for divers of any level, its deep pool basin will enable divers to train at different depths and provides the adventurer with their first taste of underwater diving under the watchful eye of instructors and use the latest, safe and comfortable equipment.

 The Deepspot pool can be watched not only from the perspective of a diver.
 There will also be an underwater tunnel for spectators, along with conference, training and hotel rooms with a view to the interior of the pool.

 Along with excavating a 50-meter basin, Deepspot has achieved some other engineering marvels that aren’t seen by the naked eye.
 For every square meter of Larsen’s (resistance) wall, the force of 50 tons will do the work, to the layman imagine that a single eight square meter slab has eight of elephants of pressure at once.
 Second is the maintenance of crystal-clear water that encompasses the pool.